 Fact #10: Alcoholism treatment is fairly successful

 The NHS says 59% of people seeking alcohol treatment in 2012-13 were now in recovery.
-And a study by Rudolf H. Moos and Bernice S. Moos found people that accepted treatment were less likely to relapse and at the 3-year remission mark had less reliance on avoidance coping mechanisms.
+And a study by Rudolf H. Moos and Bernice S. Moos found people that who accepted treatment were less likely to relapse and at the 3-year remission mark had less reliance on avoidance coping mechanisms.

 Fact #11: Alcohol causes crime

 Alcohol causes crime at multiple levels, from minor to major crimes.
-Alcohol famously lower inhibitions, impairing the drinker’s judgement often making them feel ‘invincible’.
+Alcohol famously lower inhibitions, impairing the drinker’s judgement and often making them feel ‘invincible’.
 This then leads to public-order offences, driving offences all the way to more major crimes like assault and even homicide.

 A huge 30% of violent crimes in 2013-14 were committed in or around a public house.
-Where most of the violent crimes are stranger violence (42%), with 68% of these crimes occurred at night or in the evening.
+Where most of the violent crimes are stranger violence (42%), with 68% of these crimes occurring at night or in the evening.

 Fact #12: Drink driving costs lives and injures many others